-Households across the UK are feeling the squeeze as everyday living costs continue to increase with food prices rising and energy bills going up.
+Households across the UK are continuing to feel the squeeze as everyday living costs remain high.

 In this article, we look at how much it costs to use the electrical appliances around your home and how you can save money on your household energy bills.
 We also look at the help available for those struggling to afford the continual price hikes.